Can AI Help the Planet—Not Just Harm It?

 Sharing Health, Wealth & Faery Magic to Uplift the World!

-What I love best is activating the New Earth reality — a reality of harmony, cooperation and prosperity for all.
+What I love best is activating the New Earth reality—a reality of harmony, cooperation and prosperity for all.
 I call it the New Camelot!

 When I discovered how to move beyond the challenges of living in the 3D Matrix, I realized I had found something far more valuable than money or worldly success.

-Since then I’ve been creating courses, workshops and blog posts to support people like you in your quest for vibrant health, abundant wealth and the uplifting magic of the faery realm.
+Since then I’ve been creating courses, workshops and blog posts to support people like you in your quest for vibrant health, abundant wealth (whatever that means to you) and the uplifting magic of the faery realm.

-I am passionate about protecting Nature, teaching people about healthy whole plant foods, artistic creativity, connecting with the faery realm, Celtic and Arthurian lore, writing, painting, family and gardening.
+I am passionate about protecting Nature, teaching people about healthy whole plant foods, artistic creativity, connecting with the faery realm, Celtic and Arthurian lore, writing, animal welfare, family, and organic gardening.